Senghor on the Rocks: Implementation

-The project is aiming at providing a new, continuous, dramatic experience to the user.
+The project aims to provide a new, continuous, dramatic experience to the user.
 For the implementation of Senghor on the Rocks the Google Maps API was enhanced with additional methods for page transitions.
-These transitions are intended to be reflecting the "subjective, searching and sometimes confused perspective of the story".
+These transitions are intended to reflect the "subjective, searching and sometimes confused perspective of the story".
 In addition an animated, rotatable arrow was introduced to point out locations on the map.
 Compared to the pushpin needles and markers normally used in Google Maps an arrow adds a semantical openness to the representation of the maps, as it may be referring to an exact point, an area of varying radius, a viewing direction or a distinct object on the map like a building.

 The developers of Senghor on the Rocks refer to an extended and modified approach to the microformats paradigm.
 Hence, all metadata, including map positions, zoom levels, routes, and arrow positions is stored in the main HTML file inside appropriate HTML elements alongside the text.
 The result is a HTML document that contains the whole novel in regular HTML which can be printed out as such.
 The book-like presentation and all mapping features are accomplished by a Style sheet and script that are loaded at initialisation.